 ADCs at a glance

-Antibody-drug conjugates (ADCs) are an advanced class of therapeutic agents, which combine the effects of several biological components and processes to achieve targeted drug delivery to cancer cells.
+Antibody-drug conjugates (ADCs) are an advanced class of therapeutic agent, which combine the effects of several biological components and processes, in order to achieve targeted drug delivery to cancer cells.

-An antibody forms the ADC scaffold, and actively binds the target receptor, expressed by cancer cells, thereby mediating a targeted effect within a complex biological system such as a human patient.
+An antibody forms the ADC scaffold, and actively binds the target receptor expressed by cancer cells, thereby mediating a targeted effect of the drug molecule.

-Last, but not least, a target receptor with convenient properties, and a high cancer specificity, is essential to obtain targeted, ADC mediated drug delivery to cancer cells.
+Last, but not least, a target receptor with suitable molecular properties, and a high cancer specificity to normal tissue, is essential to obtain targeted, ADC-mediated drug delivery to cancer cells.

-ADCs are named from the process of attaching, or conjugating, a drug covalently to the antibody.
+ADCs are named from the process of attaching, or conjugating, a drug covalently to the targeting antibody.

-By combining antibodies with cytotoxic compounds and linkers possessing certain properties, one can obtain ADCs which are highly efficient at targeting and killing cancer cells, based on the particular characteristics of a given type of cancer.
+By combining antibodies with cytotoxic compounds and linkers possessing certain key properties, ADCs which are highly efficient at targeting and killing cancer cells, based on the characteristics of a given type of cancer, can be designed.